kevincjhung/saas-revenue-analytics/README.md

 # Full-Funnel Revenue Analytics for Mid-Market B2B SaaS

 A synthetic data environment designed to replicate the operational structure of a mid-market B2B SaaS company.
-The dataset and analytical framework model how revenue teams track pipeline performance, retention, and recurring revenue across the customer lifecycle.
+The dataset and analytical framework model pipeline performance, retention, and recurring revenue across the customer lifecycle.

 ---